SYalouz/ILLUSTRATION_JUPYTER_NOTEBOOK/paper.md

 - The creation of the matrix representation of a general particle number preserving operator $a^\dagger a$.

-Once these two ingredients have been created, the user can provide the so-called general $a^\dagger a$ operator to already-built functions in order to built quantum Hamiltonian of his\her choice.
+Once these two ingredients have been created, the user can provide the so-called general $a^\dagger a$ operator to already-built functions in order to built quantum Hamiltonian of his/her choice.
 The user can also use this same operator to build his/her own objects.

 One of the most emblematic Hamiltonian already built is the electronic structure Hamiltonian from quantum chemistry